re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

+# Meeting Outline & Notes
+1) Go over GPS Notes again, going over the sections that have been added and given more detail
+    * How to guage the GPS accuracy (PDOP)
+    * Improving GPS Accuracy (DGNSS, SBAS)
+    * Almanac Data, Ephemeris data, trasnmission of this data
+    * Start-up modes and their requirments
+2) Show U-Center Notes
+3) Testing Notes
+    * Power Saving Mode doesn't seem to be appropriate for the Turtle Trackers.
+This mode is geard towards GPS's that will always remaine powered on and require position fixes relativley frequently.
+For our application the idea is to get a fix as quickly as possible, record the position, than cut all power to the GPS.
+The usefulness of PSM occurs after the GPS has aquired it's fix, and it is at this point that all power is cut to the GPS anyway's.
+Therefore, it makes no difference to have the GPS run in Continuous mode or Power Saving Mode.
+4) Thoughts and Ideas (below)

 # OverView and Plan:

 * Overall Goal - Reduce how long the GPS's are ON to minimize current drawn and maximize battery life